Adrielk00/UnrealBuddySystem/README.md

     <img src="https://i.imgur.com/RUdAF58.png" width="200" />
   </a>
 </p>
 <br><br>A huge thank you to Old Unreal for the incredible maintenance of this masterpiece over the years.
 Also, to the UnrealSP community, whose forums have been a cornerstone for fans.
+And obviously Jackrabbit.
 Lastly, here’s a direct link to one of the most ambitious Unreal projects: UNREAL REDUX.<br>

 <p align="center">
 <img title="infect" src="https://i.imgur.com/aNa0PsO.png">